-With California in the news recently because of the California Department of Water Resources (DWR) and Governor Jerry Brown’s statewide mandate that water use be cut by 50%, a lot of focus in the media has been on “who is to blame” and “why” a state as wealthy as California (it would be the 10th largest economy in the world if it was a country) with as many smart people (Hi Silicon Valley!) could end up in a position where farmers may have to pare back their production and consumers may need to start letting their lawns and putting greens turn brown.
+With California in the news recently because of the California Department of Water Resources (DWR) and Governor Jerry Brown’s statewide mandate that water use is cut by 50%, a lot of focus in the media has been on “who is to blame” and “why” a state as wealthy as California (it would be the 10th largest economy in the world if it was a country) with as many smart people (Hi Silicon Valley!) could end up in a position where farmers may have to pare back their production and consumers may need to start letting their lawns and putting greens turn brown.
 Don’t take our (or William Shatner’s) word for it - you can see it for yourself in photographs.

 While these are interesting and important discussions to have, as a company full of technologists and engineers, Link Labs is more interested in the solutions to the problem, as well as how technology can help make water systems more efficient in other states and countries.
 Luckily, with the cost of sensors and communications decreasing rapidly, and technologies like Symphony being developed, making our agricultural and irrigation systems “smarter” through the Internet of things is not only possible, but should start to become routine.